noporpoise/BitArray/README.md

     char bit_array_find_first_set_bit(const BIT_ARRAY* bitarr, bit_index_t* result)

+Find the index of the first bit that is clear.
+Returns 1 if a bit is clear, otherwise 0.
+Index of first clear bit is stored in the integer pointed to by `result`.
+If no bits are clear, zero is returned.

+    char bit_array_find_first_clear_bit(const BIT_ARRAY* bitarr, bit_index_t* result)

 Find the index of the last bit that is set.
 Returns 1 if a bit is set, otherwise 0.
 Index of last set bit is stored in the integer pointed to by `result`.